ConciseCSS/concise.css/README.md

 npx concise compile main.pcss main.css
 ```

-The equivalent `concise watch` command will also watch the files for changes.
+The flag `-w` will also watch the files for changes.

 ## Changelog